At SPP, we are committed to fostering diversity & inclusion throughout our community — at events, in our research and in the classroom.

 To create a thriving, inclusive environment at the School, everyone take an active role in incorporating diversity, inclusion and belonging into their work, classroom and interactions with students and colleagues.
 To learn more or to join the DIB Task Force, email Patricia Bory at email@example.com.

-Enhance the School's diversity programming by submitting speakers for events, lectures and discussions.
-We are seeking speakers who will foster discussion around crucial diversity topics.
+Enhance the School's diversity programming by suggesting speakers for events, lectures and discussions.
+We are seeking speakers who will foster discussion around crucial diversity topics, as well as reading material to further these crucial conversations.

 We are committed to supporting research focused on issues related to antiracism and social justice in service to the School’s mission of serving the public good.